There’s a “whole new world” to explore – if you’re ready to read the Bible to expand your mind…

 “Mind like parachute.
 Work best when open.”

 Let’s turn to the metaphor that to you, the Bible is a “vast unexplored continent.”
 If you’re planning a trek into that vast continent, you’ll want a guide who’s already been there.
-That’s where I come in.
-I started my first journey through the Bible 23 years ago, on July 14, 1992.
-Since then I’ve gone through it eleven full times.
-(I started the 12th journey last November 30.)
-In that process I’ve read through the Psalms and Gospels 36 to 44 times each.
+That’s where I can come in.
+I started my first journey through the Bible 29 years ago, on July 14, 1992.
+Since then I’ve gone through it 14 full times.
+(I’ll be starting my 15th journey through the Bible on November 28, the First Sunday of Advent.)
+And in that time I’ve read through the Psalms and Gospels 45 to 60 times each.

 So, are you ready for your own Great Exploration!!??

-Here’s the normal format for these blog-posts: 1) a lead image, usually an old-timey painting, preferably by the likes of Rembrandt or El Greco; 2) the main text; 3) a bottom image, followed by; 4) notes and references, in Italics.
+And here’s a note on the the normal format for these blog-posts: 1) a lead image, usually an old-timey painting, preferably by the likes of Rembrandt or El Greco; 2) the main text; 3) a bottom image, followed by; 4) notes and references like this, in Italics.

-On that note, the upper image is courtesy of Age of Discovery – Wikipedia, the free encyclopedia.
+On that note, the upper image is courtesy of Age of Discovery – Wikipedia.
 The full caption reads: “Victoria, the single ship to have completed the first world circumnavigation.
 (Detail from Maris Pacifici by Ortelius, 1589.)”
 Another image in the article – a world map – showed the “Route of Magellan–Elcano world circumnavigation (1519–1522).”

 For a post that pretty much summarizes the theme of this blog, see The True Test of Faith.
 Or for a post that provides some deep background about how this whole blog-thing got started, see On “God’s Favorite Team” – Part III.
 (Based on an “it’s only weird if it doesn’t work” sports ritual…)